sunaku/tork/README.md

 2. Forks to run your test files without overhead and in parallel.
 3. Avoids running unchanged test blocks inside changed test files.

-It relies on file modification times to determine what parts of your Ruby application have changed, applies a lambda mapping function to determine which test files in your test suite correspond to those changes, and uses diffing to find and run only those test blocks that have changed inside your test files.

 > IMPORTANT note for Ruby on Rails users!
 > ---------------------------------------